• Skip to primary navigation

 • top them with summer berries like blueberries and raspberries to make berry financiers

-• make them with chestnut flour, yielding a sweet cake that is perfect contrast for tart cranberries, like in these gluten-free cranberry chestnut financiers
+• make them with chestnut flour, yielding a sweet cake that is the perfect contrast for tart cranberries, like in these gluten-free cranberry chestnut financiers

-• incorporate tahini into the batter and kumquats, which are like miniature oranges to make sesame kumquat financiers
+• incorporate tahini into the batter and kumquats, which are like miniature oranges to make sesame kumquat financiers.

 Prevent your screen from going dark